alperenguman/fwrtr/README.md

 ## Classes
-Definition of a concepts with inheritable attributes
+Definition of concepts with inheritable attributes.

 ## Entities
-Instances of a classes defined by:
+Instances of classes defined by:
-Form, Function, Character, Goal, History
+Form, Function, Character, Goal, History.

 ## States
+Aspects of an entity at a moment in time.
+Temporal, dynamic.

 ## Relationships
+State-to-state connections.

 ## Perceptions
 States' interpretations of states.
 Perspectives.